If you visit any therapist website, you’ll see statements like the following:

 And who wouldn’t want to focus on the beach instead of the long drive to get there?

-Sell the beach, not the rocky road.
+Sell the beach, not the long road they will take to get there.